itaifish/lazy-evaluation-tutorial/README.md

 (format "Once a value is computed, it will stay that value until reassigned.
 Thus this value should still be 0: ~a"  (- (force x) (force comparison)))
 ```
 See [The Official Docs](https://docs.racket-lang.org/lazy/index.html) for more information

+### TL;DR

+Lazy Evaluation allows the program to wait until a variable's value is needed before computing it.
+This matters if you're using a language that has lazy evaluation, as it allows for efficient loading of chunks of large data, infinite lists, and can mean that the order of when a variable is first accessed can have an effect on its result.

 ### Footnotes